oncodash/ontoweaver/docs/sections/processing.rst

 - loading the data (optionally, from several compatible files), throught the :meth:`~ontoweaver.loader.Loader.load` method,
-- expose the compatible :class:`~ontoweaver.base.Adapter` class that can manage the data they loaded, through the :meth:`~ontoweaver.loader.Loader.adapters` method.
+- expose the compatible :class:`~ontoweaver.base.Adapter` class that can manage the data they loaded, through the :meth:`~ontoweaver.loader.Loader.adapter` method.

 The :class:`~ontoweaver.loader.Loader` interface provides the :meth:`~ontoweaver.loader.Loader.extensions`